Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Related Work

 \section{Related Work}

-\paragraph{Geospatial Video Analytics} Recent use cases for querying geospatial video data (autonomous driving~\cite{kim:scenic-val}, surveillance~\cite{griffin:amber}, traffic analysis~\cite{gloudemans:vehicle-turn-count}, and transshipment activities~\cite{mcdonald:satellites-fishing, park:satellite-fishing}) have driven attention to building geospatial DBMSs for data storage and retrieval.
-VisualWorldDB~\cite{haynes:visualworlddb} allows users to ingest video data from diverse sources and make them queryable as a single multidimensional object.
+\paragraph{Geospatial Video Analytics} Recent use cases for querying geospatial video data (autonomous driving~\cite{kim:scenic-val}, surveillance~\cite{griffin:amber}, traffic analysis~\cite{gloudemans:vehicle-turn-count}, and transshipment activities~\cite{mcdonald:satellites-fishing, park:satellite-fishing}) have led to the development of geospatial DBMSs for data storage and retrieval.
+VisualWorldDB~\cite{haynes:visualworlddb} allows users to ingest video data from various sources and make them queryable as a single multidimensional object.
 It optimizes query execution by jointly compressing overlapping videos and reusing results from them.
-Apperception~\cite{ge:apperception} provides a Python API for users to input geospatial videos and organizes them into a four-dimensional data model.
-Users can then use its API to query video data.
-While such data models are designed to avoid repeating expensive video operations (e.g., model inference), \oursystem provides a concise end-to-end workflow interface for geospatial video analytics that automatically analyzes the workflow then applies optimization techniques to speed up such video operations.
-In addition, \oursystem supports multiple operations that integrate geospatial metadata as contexts for objects in videos.
+Apperception~\cite{ge:apperception} provides a Python API for users to input geospatial videos, organize them into a four-dimensional data model, and query video data.
+While Apperception focuses on organizing and retrieving geospatial video data, it falls short of optimizing query execution.
+In contrast, Spatialyze provides a comprehensive geospatial video analytic workflow interface for declaratively specifying videos of interest.
+In addition, it introduces new query optimization techniques by leveraging the inherent geospatial properties of videos.